Overview

-Cacao has been traditionally used by natives in South America, such as Mayas, for its medicinal properties.
+Cacao leaves and beans have been with success traditionally used by natives in South America, such as the Mayas, Olmecs and Aztecs, for its medicinal properties.

 Applications

-It is also employed in high blood pressure as it dilates the blood-vessels.
+Theobroma cacao It is also employed in high blood pressure (hypertension) as it dilates the blood-vessels, due to the flavonoids (antioxidants).

 Phyto-chemicals